Piyush3777/portfolio/README.md

 ### The website showcases the iconic brands Hercules, BSA, and Montra, known for their commitment to innovation, durability, and performance.

--Using Javascript,Jquery,Slick library,Select2 library,Bootstrap and core front-end technologies.
+_Using Javascript,Jquery,Slick library,Select2 library,Bootstrap and core front-end technologies.
--The aim of this website is to provide a seamless online platform for customers to discover, purchase, and  enabling them to embark on extraordinary adventures.
+_The aim of this website is to provide a seamless online platform for customers to discover, purchase, and  enabling them to embark on extraordinary adventures.
--The website has experienced tremendous success, attracting a wide customer base and achieving significant sales growth.
+_The website has experienced tremendous success, attracting a wide customer base and achieving significant sales growth.